Tools

 When RStudio starts up, the lower left part of the screen should have a window that displays the R version, saying something like this:

-R version 4.2.1 (2022-06-23) -- "Funny-Looking Kid" Copyright (C) 2022 The R Foundation for Statistical Computing Platform: x86_64-w64-mingw32/x64 (64-bit) R is free software and comes with ABSOLUTELY NO WARRANTY.
+R version 4.4.2 (2024-10-31 ucrt) -- "Pile of Leaves" Copyright (C) 2024 The R Foundation for Statistical Computing Platform: x86_64-w64-mingw32/x64 R is free software and comes with ABSOLUTELY NO WARRANTY.
 You are welcome to redistribute it under certain conditions.
 Type 'license()' or 'licence()' for distribution details.
-R is a collaborative project with many contributors.
+Natural language support but running in an English locale R is a collaborative project with many contributors.
 Type 'contributors()' for more information and 'citation()' on how to cite R or R packages in publications.
 Type 'demo()' for some demos, 'help()' for on-line help, or 'help.start()' for an HTML browser interface to help.
 Type 'q()' to quit R.

 The details will be different depending on your operating system, but if you see something like this, RStudio correctly found R on your computer.